 A team from the Lewes History Group began to research the history of Sun Street in 2013, and were inspired by those who attended their very successful exhibitions in 2014 and 2015 to produce a book which describes their very interesting findings, and which includes previously undocumented information about Sun Street.

 The authors describe the origins of Sun Street and the construction of the houses, and also unexpected findings such as the employee of Albion Russell and Co. (forerunner of Russell and Bromley) who had previously made boots in Sun Street.
 Other discoveries were that the Lewes Wanderers cycle club’s home was the Fruiterers Arms, and that in the 1950s the Salvation Army held Sunday meetings under a gas lamp in the street.

 The book includes previously unpublished family photos of the current and former residents of the street, along with photos of the model of the 1960s proposed Relief Road, found on a high shelf at the East Sussex Record Office.
 The book also includes stories of unfortunate residents hauled before the local magistrates and of those serving King and Country.

-6 September 2017: The ‘The Sun Street Story‘ book, priced at £8.50, is now out of print.
-A few copies are still available at the Lewes Tourist Information Centre on Lewes High Street.
-Thereafter, please contact the Lewes History Group.
+6 September 2017: The ‘The Sun Street Story‘ book, priced at £8.50, is now out of print, but available at Lewes library, Sussex Archaeological Society library and at East Sussex Record Office, The Keep, Brighton.

 Brian Cheesmur, Rosemary Page, Frances Stenlake, Susan Weeks: The Sun Street Story.
 Lewes History Group, 2016.
 ISBN: 978-0-9956064-0-1